Stefouch/sebedius-yearzero-discord-bot/CONTRIBUTING.md

 ### Project page

 Our [project page](https://github.com/users/Stefouch/projects/2) contains a list of features and bugs that are suggested improvements to the system.
 Maybe there is something in there you would like to tackle.

+### TODO tags

+Also, there are `TODO` tags a bit everywhere in the code that could hints to remaining tasks to complete.

 ### Raise an issue